jennysukut/straightforward-job-site-nextjs/README.md

 - Modal Context, for setting up our modal popup structure
 - Page Context, for keeping track of current active page and displaying relevant information, like different headers depending on the current page.
 - Fellow Context, for manipulating + adding information for populating fellow's profiles while using localhost.
 In the future, we can use this in tandem with server calls or have it replaced by server calls completely if we'd like.
+- Color Context, this is in the works - we'll need this to add additional color options to our site

 ## Current Components